 In this example, after pursuing an opportunity for some time, our Sales rep made an offer that the prospect stakeholder was finally ready to accept.
 The offer allowed them to move on to an improved phone system that would increase their team’s productivity.
 They became clients.

 Our Sales rep had found a match between their needs/expectations and what Aircall could provide.
 He offered them a system composed of 7 numbers – 1 for their support team and 6 for their sales team according to their markets – in order to sort out their calls from the top and avoid wasting time doing call transfers.
-Through the API, the customer was able to connect their contact database to Aircall and thus gained updated contact information for every incoming calls they answered.
-Last but not least, the team could also use the mobile apps to make and receive calls whenever and wherever they wanted using their professional numbers.
+Through the API, the customer was able to connect their contact database to Aircall and thus gained updated contact information for every incoming call they answered.
+Last but not least, the team could also use mobile apps to make and receive calls whenever and wherever they wanted using their professional numbers.

 A Success rep was going through a similar process with an existing customer.
 They were already using Aircall for their main team in Paris to handle their sales calls effectively across agents.
 At that time, they started to scale and open new markets in Europe so they needed to open new lines and onboard new users on the system, fast.

-As their operations became more complex, they also wanted to use advanced analytics to pilot their teams and make the best organisational decisions.
+As their operations became more complex, they also wanted to use advanced analytics to pilot their teams and make the best organizational decisions.
 The Success rep understood how Aircall could help them scale and took over the training of users to bring them up to speed while launching new phone lines instantly in the countries where they were implanting themselves.

 The rep helped the company foster productivity by showing them how to use new routing functions.
-The latter enabled different teams to collaborate in their call handling in order to reduce the number of missed calls to a minimum and optimise their response time.
+The latter enabled different teams to collaborate in their call handling in order to reduce the number of missed calls to a minimum and optimize their response time.
 The company was also upgraded to a more advanced plan to better use their data to make sound operational decisions.

 In both cases, the Sales and the Success reps identified the needs and expectations of the prospect or the customer.
 They found the way Aircall could fulfill them in order to make the client successful and contributed to the growth of their company.